LemmyNet/lemmy-ansible/README.md

 If the command above fails, you may need to comment out this line In the ansible.cfg file:

 `interpreter_python=/usr/bin/python3`

+## Upgrading

+- Run `git pull`
+- Check out the [Lemmy Releases Changelog](https://github.com/LemmyNet/lemmy/blob/main/RELEASES.md) to see if there are any config changes with the releases since your last.
+- Run `ansible-playbook -i inventory/hosts lemmy.yml --become`

 ## Migrating your existing install to use this deploy